CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/google-workspace/gmail/send-email/send-email-using-gmail-block.md

 ### Setting Credentials

+The [Credentials][Credentials Property] within the [Gmail Session Details][Gmail Session Details Property] specifies what user to connect as on the [SMTP][] server hosted by [Gmail][].
+Two types of authentication are supported:

+- Basic
+- OAuth (Two-Legged OAuth)

+The above two authentication mechanisms correspond to the [Credentials][Credentials Property] within the [Gmail Session Details][Gmail Session Details Property] being a [UserCredentials][] and a [GmailOAuthCertificateCredentials][] respectively.

+#### Setting Credentials to UserCredentials

+Currently, [Gmail][] will not allow emails to be sent using the username and password of an account unless the account is associated with a Google Workspace account.

+As such, the recommended approach for using a [UserCredentials][] as the [Credentials][Credentials Property] within the [Gmail Session Details][Gmail Session Details Property] is to set up an app password and use that in place of the actual password associated with the account, see [Setting up an app password for a Gmail account][] for more information.

+Note the following:

+- The value of the [Username][] property may optionally be encrypted, however the [Password][] must be encrypted otherwise an [UnencryptedTextException][] will be thrown when the object is created.
+- Note that the [UserCredentials][] also contains a [Domain][] property which is ignored by this block.

+#### Setting Credentials to GmailOAuthCertificateCredentials

+In order to use OAuth as the authentication mechanism:

+- A client application must be set up on the Google Workspace
+- A service account must be set up for the client application
+- A private key (.p12 file) must be generated for the service account
+- An administrator of the Google Workspace must grant the client application domain-wide delegation for the scope `https://mail.google.com/`

+For more information on how to configure a [Gmail][] account to work with OAuth, see [Setting up a Gmail account for OAuth authentication][].

+Once the account has been set up to work with OAuth, a [GmailOAuthCertificateCredentials][] can be used as the [Credentials][Credentials Property] within the [Gmail Session Details][Gmail Session Details Property].
+The properties in the [GmailOAuthCertificateCredentials][] correspond with the client application data as follows:

+- [CertificatePath][] - The path pointing to the certificate (.p12) file generated when setting up the client application
+- [CertificatePassword][] - The password associated with the certificate (.p12)
+- [FromAddress][] - The address of the account used to set up the client application
+- [ClientId][] - The Client ID of the client application

+Note that the values of the [CertificatePath][] and [ClientId][] properties may optionally be encrypted, however the [CertificatePassword][] must be encrypted otherwise an [UnencryptedTextException][] will be thrown when the object is created

+For more detailed information on each of these properties, see [GmailOAuthCertificateCredentials][].

 ### Opening Sessions

 The Send Email Using Gmail block automatically handles creating and opening sessions for the specified [Gmail Session Details][Gmail Session Details Property] using the following rules: